Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Case Study in CCTV Surveillance Scenarios

-To validate the DRL-based-AWAC, we utilized predicted cognitive workloads and self-reported ISA scores as inputs to dynamically allocate appropriate workloads, taking into account the performance of the other team member (i.e., both subjective and objective cognitive workloads were considered).
-Two participants formed a team and conducted a simulated CCTV monitoring task together in an environment shown in Fig. \ref{fig:participant_desk}.
-The CCTV monitoring task was repeated eight times, with each task consisting of three sets of the CCTV task for 100 seconds, as illustrated in Fig. \ref{fig:detail_user_experiment}.
-During the task, the number of camera views was automatically adjusted based on the participants' task performance, which was calculated using the participants' ISA scores and/or the cognitive workload predicted by the APM.

-Participants were instructed to perform a simulated CCTV monitoring task, in which they had to click on the window displaying a streaming camera view containing an abnormal object from each robot platform.
-They study considered two types of objects, as illustrated in Fig. \ref{fig:mrs_testbed}: (a) abnormal objects (e.g., skeleton objects) and (b) normal objects.
-The objects were randomly placed in separated rooms, as shown in Fig. \ref{fig:mrs_testbed}, and differed in color and quantity.
-The participants' mission was to click on the abnormal objects in the streaming camera views within the mission time (e.g., 6 minutes).
-Clicking on a normal object resulted in a penalty of 3 points, while clicking on an abnormal object in the streaming camera views earned them 1 point.

-The robots moved through the corridor (shown in red in Fig. \ref{fig:mrs_testbed}) at a speed of approximately 300 $mm$/s and streamed the room conditions to the participants' screens to simulate a CCTV monitoring task, as illustrated in Fig. \ref{fig:surveillance_GUIs}.
-The participants then conducted the simulated CCTV monitoring task using the screen.
-This procedure was repeated eight times under different experimental conditions.
-After completing each task, participants were asked to evaluate their emotional and cognitive states using questionnaires such as self-assessment manikin (SAM), ISA, and NASA task load index (NASA-TLX) via the GUI programs.
-At the end of the user experiment, participants were interviewed for approximately 5 minutes to gain insight into their overall experience with our MH-MR AWAC system.
-We conducted a semi-structured interview, which began with a lead-off question (e.g., \textit{``Did you notice any differences between the eight sessions?
-If so, what were they?"}) and was followed by several other questions (e.g.,\textit{ ``What are your thoughts on the ISA and Approval sessions during the mission?"}, and \textit{``Which method do you prefer for conducting this CCTV monitoring task: changing or fixed workloads?"}).
+At the end of the user experiment, participants were interviewed for approximately five minutes to gain insight into their overall experience with our MH-MR AWAC system.
+The interview began with a lead-off question (e.g., \textit{``Did you notice any differences between the eight sessions?
+If so, what were they?''}) and was followed by several other questions (e.g., \textit{ ``What are your thoughts on the ISA and Approval sessions during the mission?''}, and \textit{``Which method do you prefer for conducting this CCTV monitoring task: changing or fixed workloads?''}).